brlin-tw/resume/index.md

     + PHP
     + Ruby

-  and can apply minor changes to satisfy client needs
+  and can apply minor changes to satisfy clients' needs
 * _Have basic level of understanding_ of the **object-oriented programming(OOP) paradigms**
+* _Have experience in_ designing the component diagrams using PlantUML
 * _Have experience in_ **software localization(L10N)** and **software internationalization(I18N) solutions** based on GNU Gettext

 ## Language skills